This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium-sized bowl, beat the softened butter and sugar with an electric hand mixer on medium speed until well combined, about 1 minute.
+- In a medium bowl, beat the softened butter and sugar with an electric mixer on medium speed until creamy, about 1 minute.

-- Mix in the egg yolk, ricotta, and ⅛ teaspoon of vanilla.
-Beat until the mixture is smooth and well blended.
+- Add the egg yolk, ricotta, and ⅛ teaspoon vanilla.
+Beat until smooth.

-- Add the flour and baking powder to the bowl.
-Mix on low speed until the dough forms.
+- Mix in the flour and baking powder on low speed just until a soft dough forms.

-- Let the cookies cool on the baking sheet for 3-4 minutes before transferring them to a cooling rack to cool completely.
+- Let the cookies cool on the baking sheet for 3 to 4 minutes, then transfer to a wire rack to cool completely.

-- In a small bowl, whisk together the powdered sugar, milk, and ⅛ teaspoon of vanilla until smooth.
+- In a small bowl, whisk together the powdered sugar, milk, and remaining ⅛ teaspoon vanilla until smooth.

-- Spoon the glaze over each cooled cookie.
+- Spoon the glaze over the cooled cookies.

-- Add sprinkles for a festive touch or enjoy them plain.
+- Add sprinkles, if desired, or enjoy plain.

 Notes